-Donald Trump Jr. says 'nothing to correct' as he returns for Senate committee testimony
+Donald Trump Jr. stands by original testimony as he returns for Senate committee interview

-Donald Trump Jr. said Wednesday he has "nothing to correct" as he returned to testify behind closed doors before the Senate Intelligence Committee, following a subpoena from the committee's Republican chairman, North Carolina Sen. Richard Burr.
+Donald Trump Jr. stood by his prior testimony as he returned Wednesday to Capitol Hill for an interview behind closed doors with the Senate Intelligence Committee, following a subpoena from the committee's Republican chairman, North Carolina Sen. Richard Burr.

-The president's son is expected to field questions related to the committee's Russia investigation.
+The president's son was called to field questions related to the committee's Russia investigation, and possibly clear up some confusion surrounding his original statements.

-Among other things, queries could address Trump Jr.'s knowledge of negotiations for a Trump Tower in Moscow before the 2016 election.
+Queries were expected to address issues including Trump Jr.'s knowledge of negotiations for a Trump Tower in Moscow before the 2016 election.
 During an earlier 2017 interview on Capitol Hill, Trump said he had only been "peripherally aware" of the possible deal.
 But President Trump's former lawyer Michael Cohen, who is currently serving a prison sentence for offenses including lying to Congress, said he spoke to Trump Jr. about the deal multiple times.

-TRUMP JR. BLASTS OMAR, TLAIB ON TWITTER AS LEADERS OF 'THE HAMAS CAUCUS
+TRUMP JR. BLASTS OMAR, TLAIB ON TWITTER AS LEADERS OF 'THE HAMAS CAUCUS'

 When asked Wednesday morning if he was going to correct any of his past testimony, Trump Jr. said there was "nothing to correct."